CGCE: Classifier-Guided Concept Erasure in Generative Models: Conclusion

 \section{Conclusion}

-In this work, we address the challenge of concept erasure, where existing methods remain vulnerable to adversarial attacks and often degrade model utility.
-We introduce Classifier-Guided Concept Erasure (\texttt{CGCE}), a plug-and-play framework that provides robust safety for diverse T2I and T2V models without modifying their weights. \texttt{CGCE} uses a lightweight classifier to detect and refine unsafe text embeddings at inference time, enabling scalable removal of multiple concepts in a single process.
-By selectively adjusting unsafe embeddings, our method prevents harmful content generation while preserving model utility, achieving state-of-the-art robustness against red-teaming attacks across modern architectures. {
+We address the challenge of concept erasure, where existing methods remain vulnerable to adversarial attacks and often degrade model utility.
+We introduce Classifier-Guided Concept Erasure (\texttt{CGCE}), a plug-and-play framework ensuring robust safety for diverse T2I and T2V models without modifying their weights. \texttt{CGCE} uses a lightweight classifier to detect and refine unsafe text embeddings at inference time.
+By selectively adjusting these embeddings, our method prevents harmful content generation while preserving model utility, achieving state-of-the-art robustness against red-teaming attacks across modern architectures.